adityathebe/adityathebe.com/content/posts/twitter-bot-tutorial-nodejs/index.md

 node bot.js
 ```

 This should make a tweet!
-Go check your bot’s twitter account.
+Go check your bot's twitter account.

-It’s tedious to write that long string of function to make a tweet.
-Let’s wrap that Twit.post function in our own custom function.
+It's tedious to write that long string of function to make a tweet.
+Let's wrap that Twit.post function in our own custom function.

 ```js
 const Twit = require('twit');